Explore the Rich Vanuatu Culture: Heritage and Traditions Unveiled

 What is the culture of Vanuatu?
 Culture in Vanuatu maintains a rich diversity due to differences in local regions and outside influences.
 The country can be categorized into three main cultural areas.
 In the northern region, generosity determines status, where individuals gain wealth by giving away goods through a hierarchical system.
 Pigs, especially those with curved tusks, are seen as a sign of prosperity across Vanuatu.

-Vanuatu People - Vanuatu Culture
+Vanuatu people - Vanuatu Culture

-Vanuatu People – Image From Shutterstock
+Vanuatu people – Image From Shutterstock

 In the central part, more traditional Melanesian cultural practices are prevalent.
 In the southern region, a system has evolved that involves granting titles along with specific privileges.
 Young men participate in different traditional ceremonies and rituals as part of their transition into manhood, often involving the practice of circumcision.